jasper1378/i3neostatus/doc/volume/README.md

 See [i3blocks.conf](i3blocks.conf)

 ## More information
+- If using `alsa`, only mixers associated with the default sound card will be monitored.
+For information on how to set your default sound card for ALSA, see this [ArchWiki article](https://wiki.archlinux.org/title/Advanced_Linux_Sound_Architecture#Set_the_default_sound_card).
-- If the default PulseAudio sink is unsatisfactory, you can use `pactl list sinks` to find the correct sink name/id.
+- If the default PulseAudio sink is unsatisfactory, you can use `pactl list sinks` to find the correct sink name/index.
+- If the default ALSA mixer is unsatisfactory, you can use `amixer` to find the correct mixer name and index.